Updated: June 22nd, 2025

 Disclaimers

 Prices change EVERYDAY I have approximated or rounded prices here.
 Things could be cheaper or more expensive.
 Stock availability varies.
-My Confidence in these Workstation Builds is not high Workstations and workstation needs are finnicky and vary a lot.
+My Confidence in these Workstation Build recommendations is not high Workstations and workstation needs vary a lot.
 It's not as simple as a Gaming PC to just notch things up a tier.
 Every workload is unique.
 That said, I believe these builds to be pretty decent in universal usages I can think of.
-Additionally, when it comes to serious work, you may want to consider just going with an OEM or professional builder that will provide support for your mission critical needs.
+Additionally, when it comes to serious work, you may want to consider just going with an OEM or professional builder that will provide support for your mission critical needs, especially for Threadripper, such as Lenovo Threadripper Pro workstations.
 NVIDIA GPUs were selected for their universal support This will depend on your applications and needs.
 Some applications may be better with RADEON PRO GPUs.
 Linux works a lot better with AMD RADEON GPUs these days.
 If you plan to use RADEON, do not get consumer RADEON GPUs, get the RADEON PRO W series GPUs.
-Threadrippers are hard to cool Threadrippers have a unique socket and size so compatible coolers that can also keep up with their heat generation are hard to come by.
-The NOCTUA coolers are for Threadrippers but they may not be able to fully keep up with a Threadripper 5000 series CPU under full load continously.
+Back to top

 Monitors